one-on-one online training for STEM teachers

 Our Bootcamps launch on the first Monday of every month.

-If you are interested in the Relaxed Mode Bootcamp, please get in touch (this link will take you to the Help Desk page - please use it to contact us to discuss your requirements).
+If you are interested in the Relaxed Mode Bootcamp, you can start at any time and plan the duration of your training to fit with your schedule.
+Please get in touch (this link will take you to the Help Desk page) to discuss your requirements.

-Before you book, please ensure that you have the required hardware to avoid interruptions resulting from not having the right parts when you need them.
+Before you book your training, please ensure that you have the required hardware to avoid interruptions resulting from not having the right parts when you need them.

 The Jog Mode Bootcamp also requires a small amount of preparation work.
 You should allocate 1 hour prior to the Bootcamp Jog Mode start date to complete this work.